SLICOT/SLICOT-BasicControl/README.md

 ## Requirements

 The codes have been tested with MATLAB 2015b through 2021b.
 To use the functions, the Control System Toolbox must be installed in MATLAB running under 64-bit Windows 7, 8, 8.1 or 10.
-Presently there is no support for Linux.

 ## License